 2. Clever Integrated Design

 Design your coop to fit seamlessly within the existing barn structure.
 I found aligning with the barn’s beams made my project both cost-effective and space-efficient.
+You can explore these creative pallet chicken coop ideas to further optimize your build.

 3. Secure Enclosed Spaces

 Start by sectioning off a secure area in your barn using sturdy materials like wire mesh and wood.
 This keeps your feathered friends safe from predators, a trick I learned after a raccoon scare!
+You can also add chicken coop windows to improve ventilation and natural light.

 4. Incorporate Recycled Materials

 Use recycled materials like pallets or old crates for construction.
 They not only save money but add a unique style that I adore.
+You can find more inspiration for these projects in our chicken coop ideas guide.

 5. Design a Chicken Playground